vesk4000/bm/_posts/2017-02-02-bitmain-antminer-s9-review-bitcoin-mining.md

 <h2>Bitcoins / Month (Profitability)</h2>

 <p>The S9 has more hashing power than any previous device crammed into its silicon; a massive 14 TH/s (TeraHash per second).
-A total of 189 chips, spread over 3 circuit boards, are combined to achieve this phenomenal hashrate.
-Excluding a 15 brief TH/s spike which occurred late 2011, a single S9 unit boasts a <a href="/bitcoin-mining-pools-give-everyone-a-chance-to-be-involved-12/">hashrate equivalent to the peak</a> capacity of the entire Bitcoin network from its bootstrapping until mid-2012!</p>
+A total of 189 chips, spread over 3 circuit boards, are combined to achieve this phenomenal hashrate. </p>

+<p>Excluding a 15 brief TH/s spike which occurred late 2011, a single S9 unit boasts a <a href="/bitcoin-mining-pools-give-everyone-a-chance-to-be-involved-12/">hashrate equivalent to the peak</a> capacity of the entire Bitcoin network from its bootstrapping until mid-2012!</p>

 <p>Let’s calculate the projected profits from all that hashpower via CoinWarz’ Bitcoin mining calculator :</p>

-<p>Note that Power Cost will be specific to your location and that Difficulty changes every 2 weeks, usually to the upside… Although keep in mind that post-halving, it’s entirely possible that a lot of marginal miners will be forced to either upgrade to better hardware or shut down.
-Your Pool Fees will be determined by your mining pool; although the S9 is plenty powerful, a single unit is highly unlikely to find any blocks when solo-mining.
+<p>Note that Power Cost will be specific to your location and that Difficulty changes every 2 weeks, usually to the upside… Although keep in mind that post-halving, it’s entirely possible that a lot of marginal miners will be forced to either upgrade to better hardware or shut down. </p>

+<p>Your Pool Fees will be determined by your mining pool; although the S9 is plenty powerful, a single unit is highly unlikely to find any blocks when solo-mining.
 Finally, the Bitcoin to Dollar (USD) price is notorious for its constant state of flux.</p>

 <p>According to the above inputs, the S9 will produce 0.285 BTC / $159 per month and 3.36 BTC / $1939 per year.</p>